When I tell people that I am a clinical psychologist, people often ask, “Are you reading my mind right now?”

 Elements about character:

-- ‘Jacques Statement’: Depending on what stage of life they are at, talk about the usual crises that tend to occur around their age.
+- ‘Jacques Statement’: Depending on their stage of life, talk about the usual crises that tend to occur around their age.
 Rowland shares his one for someone in their mid-thirties to early forties: “if you are honest about it, you often get to wondering about what happened to all those dreams you had when you were younger, and all those wonderful ambitions you once held dear.
 I suspect that deep down, there is a part of you that sometimes wants to scrap everything, get out of the rut, and start again, but this time do things YOUR way.”

 Elements about facts and events:

-- ‘Good chance guess’: Ask a question that has a higher chance of being true than the other person would think, such as “I’m seeing a house with the number 2” or “I’m seeing a blue car”.
+- ‘Good chance guesses’: Ask a question that has a higher chance of being true than the other person would think, such as “I see a house with the number 2” or “I see a blue car”.
 If they have lived in a house with a number 2 or owned a blue car at any point in their life, it’s a hit.
-If not, it could be someone that was close to them or someone that they knew, or even a neighbour, which makes it unlikely to be wrong.
+If not, it could be someone close to them or someone they knew, or even a neighbour, which makes it unlikely to be wrong.

 - Trivia stat: Most people have a box of old photos around their house that haven’t been sorted, or medical supplies that are years out of date, or a key that is now redundant, or books associated with a hobby or interest that is no longer pursued.
-Most people will have had a scar on their left knee, been involved in some sort or childhood accident that involved water, have an item of clothing in their wardrobe that they can no longer fit into, and tried to learn a musical instrument as a child that they later gave up.
-Of course people are not likely to realise how common these traits are, so they are also good chance guesses.
+Most people will have had a scar on their left knee, been involved in some childhood accident that included water, have an item of clothing in their wardrobe that they can no longer fit into, and tried to learn a musical instrument as a child that they later gave up.
+Of course, people are not likely to realise how common these traits’ are, so they are also good chance guesses.